What Is Hashimoto's Thyroiditis?

 Most people get enough selenium through their diets, so a deficiency of this nutrient is rare.
 But, if you eat too many selenium-rich foods -- such as Brazil nut -- or take it in supplement form, you can exceed the upper limit.

-According to the National Institutes of Health, adults should get no more than 400 mcg per day.
+According to the National Institutes of Health, adults should get no more than 400 mcg per day of selenium.
 If you exceed this limit, you can experience side effects that may include: (15)

 Reduce Sugar Intake